 This Series 5 Apple Watch is one of the best smartwatches you can buy.
 Let’s look at all the good things it offers.

 The Series 5 is an upgraded Series 4, with a couple of added features.
-Its price tag of $429 for the basic model is about the same and will buy you an aluminium body, with a 40mm screen, in Apple’s usual Gold, Silver or Space Grey colours.
+Its price tag of $429 for the basic model is about the same and will buy you an aluminum body, with a 40mm screen, in Apple’s usual Gold, Silver or Space Grey colors.

 The next step up sees a stainless steel finish for an additional cost which you can pick from Gold, Space Black, or Silver (“Stainless Steel” to Apple).
 New to the Series 5 is a titanium option.
 This comes in Space Black.
 Finally, there’s a ceramic option that comes in pure white that costs even more.

-There isn’t a lot of difference between the 4 and 5, mainly because there was so much evolution from the Series 3 into the 4.
+There isn’t a lot of difference between the 4 and 5, mainly because there was so much evolution from Series 3 into the 4.
 You get the classic iPhone look with curved edges and an almost edge-to-edge display.
 It has one simple side button that handles a multitude of functions.

 The biggest design advancement is the introduction of the titanium option, which is lighter but more durable.